Explore the best of Nanjing with this 3-day itinerary, featuring must-see historic landmarks, scenic parks, and modern attractions.

 From Xuanwu Lake, take Line 1 to Zhongshan North Road Station (中山北路) and walk to Nantai Alley.

-Take Line 3 to Fuzimiao Station (夫子庙), where the cruise docks are located.
+To get there, take Line 3 to Fuzimiao Station (夫子庙), where the cruise docks are located.

 Day three: Niushoushan Cultural Park, Deji Plaza, and Jiangsu Grand Theatre